Special Relativity -- Applications to astronomy and the accelerator physics: Earth-Based Setups to Detect the Aberration Phenomena

 Let us estimate the parameters for the optical setup shown in Fig.\ref{B404}.
-Suppose $a = 1.5$ cm and $\lambda = 0.3 \mu$m.
+Suppose $a = 1.5$ cm and $\lambda = 0.3$ $ \mu$m.
 We will use $NA = 0.1$.
 The resolution analysis is reduced to the theoretical framework of standard imaging theory.
-One can take advantage of well-known resolution criteria like Rayleigh criteria i.e. $0.6 \lambda/NA = 2\mu$m.
-One could use a vertically oriented optical setup.
-Constant of aberration defines the scale of the aberration increment, and is equal to $v/c = 100 \mu$rad.
+One can take advantage of well-known resolution criteria like Rayleigh criteria i.e. $0.6 \lambda/NA = 2$ $\mu$m.
+Here we analyze a vertically oriented optical setup. \footnote{An alternative configuration is a horizontally oriented optical setup.
+Measurement of the spot shift with respect to the optical axis, which is parallel to the meridian direction, is equivalent to the determination of an angular displacement.
+The image appears to move in an ellipse.
+In this orientation, for an observer on the equator, the ellipse is a circle, and for an observer at the pole of the earth, the ellipse degenerates into a line segment. } The constant of aberration defines the scale of the aberration increment, and is equal to $v/c = 100$ $ \mu$rad.
 Measurement of the spot shift with respect to the optical axis (which is parallel to the nadir direction) is equivalent to the determination of the angular displacement.
-As already pointed out, the proposed method of measuring the angle of aberration involves the use of earth-based sources and have a big advantage.
+As already pointed out, the proposed method of measuring the angle of aberration involves the use of earth-based sources and has a big advantage.
 The rotation of the earth on its axis should produce a corresponding shift of the image.
 In principle, records could be taken over a period of one day.
 The image appears to move in an ellipse.
 The major axis of the ellipse is about 14 $\mu$m.
-The value of minor axis depends on the observer's position and is given by $14 ( \sin \phi)$ $\mu$m.
+The value of the minor axis depends on the observer's position and is given by $14 ( \sin \phi)$ $\mu$m. \footnote{The small image size—approximately 2 $\mu$m in the numerical case considered—places significant limitations on the use of a CCD as a detector.
+To address this, one promising alternative is photon detection using a microchannel plate photomultiplier (MCP-PMT).
+A feasible approach involves using a commercially available precision 2D translation stage with a resolution of 0.5 $\mu$m to control the position of a submicron aperture in an opaque screen.
+For instance, the aperture diameter could be set to 1 $\mu$m or smaller.
+The screen is mounted horizontally on the translation stage, which is positioned in the image plane.
+The MCP-PMT can then detect photons transmitted through the aperture.
+This setup offers the advantage of compactness, with the overall height of the optical configuration being approximately one meter.}